luzritacco/Cybersecurity-Home-Lab/README.md

  ##
--The first component of our virtual home lab is the Host PC.
+(-)The first component of our virtual home lab is the Host PC.
 It must meet the minimum hardware/software requirements to support the tasks and configuration we will perform.
 -I use VirtualBox Workstation, which allows us to run multiple virtual machines simultaneously on one system.
-*I set up a secure network environment using Ubuntu, pfSense, and Snort.
+(*)I set up a secure network environment using Ubuntu, pfSense, and Snort.
 First, I installed Ubuntu desktop on a host machine and configured its settings according to lab needs.
 4.I installed pfSense firewall on another machine and connected it to the host machine. pfSense firewall is a powerful tool that allows us to create network
   segments and apply security policies to them.
 I also installed Snort on the pfSense machine, which is a software that monitors network traffic and detects intrusions, threats, and anomalies.
 By using these tools, we were able to create a comprehensive solution for network security and management.